 News archive for Centre for Grieg Research

 The Center for Grieg Research has entered into a collaboration with The Fryderyk Chopin Institute in Warsaw.
-The project is funded through EEA and Norway Grants from 2020–2022, in cooperation with The Arts Council Norway.
+The project is funded through The Norwegian Research Council - EEA and Norway Grants from 2020–2022, in cooperation with The Arts Council Norway.

 At the Grieg Academy–Department of Music/Grieg Research Centre there is a vacant position as PhD.research fellow in musicology.
 Application deadline: 1 August 2020.
 The position is for a fixed-term period of 4 years starting 01.01.2021. and is financed by the University of Bergen (UiB).

 Arnulf Mattes and Michael Custodis contributed with a chapter about Grieg's music in occupied Norway in The Routledge Handbook to Music in Occupied Countries, editet by Erik Levi and David Fannings and published right now.
 This 'pioneering collection of essays is the first in the English language to look in more detail at the musical consequences of German occupation during a dark...
 Read more

 The conference took place 26 – 27 March 2019 in Münster, Germany.
 It was co-convened by the DFG-project at the Department of Music at Universität Münster and the Grieg Research Centre.
 Invited speakers came from Norway, Germany, and Austria, discussing the musical life in Norway during occupation 1940–45.

 It is always exiting, when an old manuscript of a piece of Grieg reappears.
 This one was kept in a safe-deposit box at Nordea bank in Bergen until most recently.
 Is it an unknown work?
 A lost manuscript?
 Original or copy?